Heiner Mora

-Heiner Mora Mora (born 20 June 1984) is a Costa Rican professional footballer who plays for A.D.
-Municipal Pérez Zeledón as a wingback.
+Heiner Mora Mora (born 20 June 1984) is a Costa Rican former professional footballer who played as a wingback.

 Club career

 Heiner Mora began his career with Santos de Guápiles.
 He was a regular starter at rightback for the club before moving to rivals Brujas in 2007.
 After being seldom used by Brujas, Mora moved to CF Universidad de Costa Rica and recaptured his previous form.
 In 2009, he returned to Brujas and became an instant starter for the club.
 The following season, he rejoined Santos de Guápiles and his form drew the attention of top Costa Rican side Saprissa who signed Mora on loan in early 2011.
 He is rumored to join the Seattle Sounders FC.

 Mora has been playing for Norwegian side Hønefoss since 2012.
 Due to multiple issues, including an inhospitable climate, language barriers, inflexible regulations for immigrants and being separated from his family, he has expressed that he will leave and go back to Costa Rica on May 31, even if it means retiring from professional soccer.

 In August 2013, Mora signed a one-year contract with Belén to play in the Costa Rican Primera División.
 In summer 2014 he returned to Saprissa.

 After a spell at Pérez Zeledón, Mora joined Segunda División de Costa Rica club C.D.
 Barrio México in July 2020.